STAND. COM. REP. NO. 561

 State of Hawaii

-Your Committee on Judiciary & Hawaiian Affairs, to which was referred H.B.
-No. 821, H.D.
-1, entitled:
+Your Committees on Tourism and Economic Revitalization & Business, to which was referred H.B.
+No. 1617 entitled:

-As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 821, H.D.
-1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
-No. 821, H.D.
-2.
+As affirmed by the records of votes of the members of your Committees on Tourism and Economic Revitalization & Business that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 1617, as amended herein, and recommend that it be referred to the Committee on Finance, in the form attached hereto as H.B.
+No. 1617, H.D.
+1.